-Why we picked the 2020 Honda CR-V: Not every family needs a to haul half the soccer team, and some families like to fit into parking spaces without swearing or leaving paint marks on other cars.
+Why we picked the 2020 Honda CR-V: Not every family needs to haul half the soccer team, and some families like to fit into parking spaces without swearing or leaving paint marks on other cars.
 Those families will like the 2021 Toyota RAV4.
 This compact SUV has been around since the late 1990s, but it’s not as quirky as it used to be.
 Toyota gradually pushed it towards the mainstream, and it brought thousands of drivers into the fold by doing so.